 Other than the ratio of accounts receivable to revenue, another ratio that is worth analyzing is the accounts receivable to current asset ratio which is shown above.

-As seen from the chart, the ratio has been trending upward steadily over the 5-year period.
-The ratio was the lowest at only 4% in 1Q 2015 but the figure reached record high in 3Q18 at close to 14% before declining to slightly more than 10% in 4Q 2019.
+As seen from the chart, the ratio has been steadily trending upward over the 5 years.
+The ratio was the lowest at only 4% in 1Q 2015.
+However, the figure reached a record high in 3Q18 at close to 14% before declining to around 9% in 1Q 2020.

-Again, we can safely conclude that Tesla accounts receivable is not large enough with respect to current asset that can affect the company short-term liquidity.
+Again, we can safely conclude that Tesla accounts receivable has been reasonably low with respect to the current asset and does not affect the company’s short-term liquidity.

 Chart of Tesla Days Sales Outstanding

-Another ratio that investors pay close attention to when analyzing accounts receivable is the days sales outstanding.
+Another ratio that most investors and analysts pay close attention to when analyzing accounts receivable is the days sales outstanding.
 The days sales outstanding ratio measures the number of days the company collects its payments from credit sales.

-The formula used to arrive at the days sales outstanding number is shown below:
+The formula used to arrive at the days sales outstanding number in the chart above is shown below:

 Quarterly DSO = (Quarterly Accounts Receivable / Quarterly Sales) X Number of Days per Quarter

 The ratio in the chart above is expressed in days.
-From the chart, the ratio looks stable over the shown period and have mostly fallen on between 15 and 20 days range.
-In average, the days sales outstanding is 16 days for the past 20 quarters.
+From the chart, the ratio looks stable over the shown period and have been between 15 and 20 days range.
+In average, the days sales outstanding is 16 days for the past 21 quarters.
 What this figure means is that Tesla takes, in average 16 days, to collect payments from vendors after credit sales.

 My opinion is that the days sales outstanding of 16 days (about two weeks) is quite reasonable for Tesla since the company doesn’t do a lot of credit sales.

-As of 4Q 2019, Tesla days sales outstanding of 16 days is in line with the average.
-Besides, the trend of the chart looks flat and without any sight of upward direction.
-While Tesla accounts receivable has been trending higher, the days sales outstanding remains more or less the same, indicating that the company credit policy has not changed much.
+Besides, the trend of the chart looks flat and with only an insignificant upward direction during 2019.
+While Tesla’s accounts receivable has been trending higher for the past 5 years, the days sales outstanding has remained more or less the same, indicating that the company credit policy has not changed much.

 Chart of Tesla Accounts Receivable Turnover